 Physicians or medically approved therapists may prescribe Buprenorphine as part of opioid treatment during the detoxification process.
 Buprenorphine typically comes in two forms, Suboxone and Subutex.
 The Suboxone contains another medication called naloxone which is used to help users prevent abuse of the medication.
 It creates withdrawal symptoms for individuals who use it in a manner than otherwise prescribed.
 Subutex only contains the buprenorphine which is commonly prescribed if the user is pregnant or suffers from allergies to the naloxone.

 Medical professionals will prescribe buprenorphine to help stabilize the body – helping the brain to think that it is still getting the opioids, while the body safely detoxes avoiding withdrawal symptoms.
 Buprenorphine is administered under the tongue and is long acting.
 Once the pills melt away, they will treat opioid withdrawal symptoms for the remaining 24 hour period.
 Professionals often prescribe a tapering dosage which slowly helps the body function without any medication.

 Treatment Options for Addiction

 There is no quick fix for opioid addiction and dependence.
 Even buprenorphine takes time to help remove withdrawal symptoms.
 Users who suffer from drug dependence may feel frustrated or even scared about attending a rehabilitation program.
-The Best Drug Rehabilitation treatment center offers numerous programs that address all walks of life.
+Addiction treatment centers offer numerous programs that address all walks of life.

 From the moment a client steps in the door seeking treatment, an entire team of therapists, doctors, and counselors work with users to overcome cravings, address problem behaviors, and treat the most severe of symptoms.
 A drug dependence on opioids is a disease, but it is a curable one.
-Let the Best Drug Rehabilitation center use all available resources to give a loved one the best chance at enjoying a life free from drug abuse.
+But, not all treatment programs are best for your needs.
+That is why you should contact Best Drug Rehabilitation and let us help you find one that will help you successfully overcome addiction for good.